 Having said that, having a really good rubbish clearance session can be very cathartic, and now the recycling centres are reopening you’ve got somewhere to take it too.
 I have heard that our local tip is only offering about half its usual facilities though, so it might be the time to treat yourself to one of those skip bags from a rubbish removal company.
 (I’ve always secretly wanted a skip bag, just to chuck stuff in for fun.)

-A couple of my top options would be a skip bag from SKIPBAG, which looks much nicer on your drive than a full on skip.
+If you’re contemplating a house clearance then one of my top options would be a skip bag from SKIPBAG, which looks much nicer on your drive than a full on skip.
 SKIPBAG plants a tree for every bag sold, so you get that little glow of environmental smugness too.
 Clearabee also has excellent environmental credentials, diverting over 95% of waste on average from landfill.
 They’re also a carbon neutral company and have loads of initiatives in place for offsetting and reducing their carbon emissions.

 Make sourdough bread